sebastianbergmann/phpunit-documentation-english/src/database.rst

 Flat XML DataSet
 ----------------

 The most common dataset is called Flat XML.
-It is a very simple xml format where a tag inside the root node
+It is a very simple XML format where a tag inside the root node
 ``<dataset>`` represents exactly one row in the database.
 The tags name equals the table to insert the row into and